‘B&B’ Spoilers For Wednesday, November 14: Brooke, Ridge, Katie & Thorne At Bill’s Mercy

 Ridge realized too late that they had been set up and went back to Forrester Creations to anxiously wait for Bill’s next move.
 Bold and the Beautiful spoilers indicate that he will tell Brooke, Thorne, and Katie how Bill now has him at his mercy.

-Brooke, Thorne, and Katie will be horrified to learn that Bill now has all the cards, and that Ridge could face prison time.
+Brooke, Thorne, and Katie will be horrified to learn that Bill now has all the cards and that Ridge could face prison time.
 At some level, they also have to realize that they will also be complicit in covering up Ridge’s misdeeds.

 Brooke was the first one to find out about Ridge and Judge McMullen’s conspiracy but kept quiet even when Bill confronted her about it.
 Brooke then told Katie who told Thorne, so they all knew that Ridge committed a crime and had Bill’s son taken away from him.